Mehidy Hasan Miraz: Test cricket

-Miraz had a dream debut series as a Test player.
-After the remarkable 2016 Under-19 Cricket World Cup, there was never any doubt in the team management's mind that they had found themselves an exceptional talent - in fact, in an echo of Australia's unveiling of Shane Warne on the 1993 Ashes tour.
-He was expected to debut a month ago for Afghanistan ODIs but was deliberately omitted to keep him as a secret from England.

 On 20 October 2016, Miraz made his Test debut against England.
 Even though he is an off break bowler, he opened the bowling in his maiden Test innings.
 Ben Duckett, another debutant in the same Test match, became his first Test wicket.
 In the same match, he also became the seventh and youngest Bangladeshi player to take a five-wicket haul on debut in a Test.

 In his 2nd Test match, he became only the sixth bowler to take three five-for in his first two Tests and took 19 wickets in the Test series and became the 9th player overall and 1st from Bangladesh to win the Player of the series award in debut Test series.

-Even though Miraz had a horrible series as a batsman, scoring only 5 runs in 4 innings at an average of 1.25, Mushfiqur Rahim lauded the performances of the 19-year-old, and insisted Miraz still had much more to offer.
-He said, "Miraz is a good batsman also.
-He didn't show that now, but hopefully in future, he will be a great all-rounder for Bangladesh".
 For his sensational debut series against England, a new house from Bangladesh's prime minister Sheikh Hasina was gifted to him.

 In July 2018, Miraz got his first away five wicket haul in Test cricket against West Indies in Sabina Park.

 In November 2018, in the second Test against the West Indies, Miraz took the best match figures by a Bangladesh bowler in Tests, finishing with the match figures of 12–117.

-On 4 February 2021, in the first Test match against the West Indies, Miraz scored his maiden century in Test cricket.
-He scored 103 runs before being caught out off the bowling of Rahkeem Cornwall.
+On 4 February 2021, in the first Test match against the West Indies, Miraz scored 103 runs, his maiden century in Test cricket.

+On 13 February 2021, he became the fastest (in number of tests: 24 Tests) Bangladeshi bowler to take 100 Test wickets.
+He broke Taijul Islam's record who took 25 Tests.

+On 30 April 2025, he scored his second Test century in Chattogram against Zimbabwe becoming the 6th fastest, 2nd Bangladeshi and fastest to the double of 2000 runs and 200 wickets in Test cricket (53 matches).